kirtish10/kirtish10/README.md

 - 👨‍💻 I am currently working as Syatem Analyst in Amdocs my work there is to deliver the customer request quickly and Effiently with inhouse Amdocs Tools and DB.
 My goal to be a full-stack developer with focus on designing & developing distributed, highly available & low latency software components.
 Experienced in micro-services and NoSQL technolgies.

-- 🚀 I love to innovate and do rapid prototyping of IoT solutions and tinker with drones & raspberry-pi.
+- 🚀 I love to innovate and do rapid prototyping of my ideas.

-- 🌱 Learning dart & planning to learn GoLang.
+- 🌱 Learning React & planning to learn GoLang.

-- ⚡ I love hackathons.
+- ⚡ I love weekend projects.

+- Proficient in languages such as Java, Python, and JavaScript

+- Experienced in Mobile development using frameworks such as Flutter and Android Java

+- Skilled in database design and SQL and NoSQL DBs

+- Comfortable working with version control systems such as Git

 <h2 align="center">Tech Stack</h2>
 <p align="center">